arXiv/arxiv-docs/about/ourmembers.md

 1. Université de Montréal (Canada)
 1. Universitetet Oslo (Norway)
 1. University at Buffalo (USA)
+1. University of Adelaide (Australia)
+1. University of Alberta (Canada)
+1. University of Bern  (Switzerland)
 1. University of California, Davis (USA) _CDL_
 1. University of California, Irvine (USA) _CDL_
 1. University of California, Riverside  (USA) _CDL_
 1. University of California, Santa Cruz (USA) _CDL_
-1. University of Adelaide (Australia)
-1. University of Alberta (Canada)
 1. University of Cape Town (South Africa)
 1. University of Florida (USA)
 1. University of Groningen  (Netherlands)
 1. University of Helsinki (Finland)
 1. University of Illinois at Urbana-Champaign  (USA) _BTAA_
 1. University of Innsbruck (Austria)
+1. University of Arkansas (USA)
 1. University of Iowa (USA) _BTAA_
 1. University of Massachusetts (USA)
 1. University of Melbourne (Australia)